 In the middle of the Centre is a free climb area (bouldering) where you climb with no ropes or harness.
 The walls are not that high and there are big crash mats around the area to break your fall.
 Miss 5 and her friend found this area quite enjoyable and so did I as it gave me a break from belaying.

-All that climbing and belaying is VERY hungry work and thankfully City Summit has a great cafe situated on the Mezzanine floor overlooking the climbing area.
+All that climbing and belaying is VERY hungry work and thankfully Summit has a great cafe situated on the Mezzanine floor overlooking the climbing area.
 I found the food prices very reasonable and the food was served with great presentation.

 I ordered a bacon and egg muffin and the girls both had a sausage roll which came with a small salad and a generous serving of tomato sauce.
 Both were very yummy as it was great to be able to sit and enjoy a bite to eat whilst watching the other climbers.

-I was surprised at how much we enjoyed our visit to City Summit.
+I was surprised at how much we enjoyed our visit to Summit Climbing.
 It wasn’t an activity that we would usually think of but I really enjoyed the way in which we had to stay completely focused on the task and work together as a team.
 Next time I will make sure I go along with another adult so I get the chance to climb the walls myself!
 And I am sure there will be a next time as Miss 5 cannot stop talking about it and has already set her sights and getting to the very top of that climbing wall!